kyco/kyco-weatherfeed/README.md

     Download or clone the repo

-You will primarily have to change the WOEID in the `core.js` file to the city/area you want the feed to pull weather for.
+Change the WOEID in `core.js` to the city/area you want the to pull weather for.

 To find your city's WOEID use: http://woeid.rosselliot.co.nz/lookup/